Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Simulation Study

 \subsection{Evaluation criteria}

 We evaluated the ability of each model to estimate the exposure-response function by calculating root mean square error (RMSE) and 95\% interval coverage for $h$.
+To evaluate interactions in scenario A, we estimate the posterior probability that an interquartile (IQR) change in PM$_{2.5}$ at the $75^\text{th}$ percentile of NO$_2$ is less than an IQR change of PM$_{2.5}$ at the $25^\text{th}$ percentile of NO$_2$.
 We evaluated each method's ability to estimate critical windows by using the pointwise RMSE for the weight function and 95\% interval coverage for the weight functions.
-Finally, we calculated the proportion of times a critical window was identified.
-Windows were identified as time points where the 95\% interval does not contain zero.
+In scenario B, we calculated the proportion of times a critical window was identified for the three active exposure variables and for the two inactive exposure variables.
+Critical windows were identified as time points where the 95\% interval does not contain zero.
+We also present the precision of critical window identification, which is the number of correct windows identified divided by total number of windows identified.

 To compare the results of DLM and DLNM to the true simulated weight functions, we normalized the estimates to match the constraints imposed on the true weight functions.
 For DLNM, where the distributed lag function varies smoothly with concentration and windows may only be identified at some concentrations but not at others, we selected the cross-section of the DLNM that shows the association at the mean exposure level for each pollutant and used that cross section to identify windows.